MetaboHUB-MetaToul-FluxoMet/IsoDesign/docs/tutorial.rst

 Required input data files
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-IsoDesign uses a specific file format, introduced in influx_si, to describe metabolic network models: the Multiple TSV File (MTF) format.
+IsoDesign uses a specific file format, introduced in influx_si, to describe metabolic network models: the :file:`Multiple TSV File` (MTF) format.
 MTF files are tab-separated files (TSV), each with a specific role in model characterization.
 Each file is identified by a distinct suffix
 indicating the type of information it contains.
 For more details on these files, please refer to the `influx_si software documentation
 <https://influx-si.readthedocs.io/en/latest/manual.html#>`_.

-IsoDesign uses a network file (with the “.netw” extension) as input.
+IsoDesign uses a network file (with the :file:`.netw` extension) as input.
 After submitting the input file, all associated MTF format files sharing
 the same model name are automatically loaded.
 A new section, "Network Analysis", then appears, presenting multiple tabs for exploration.

-The network analysis section
+Network analysis section
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Each tab provides specific information related to the model and its contents:

 :Label input: displays the substrates to be used for labeling simulations.
-:Isotopic measurements: displays the contents of the “.miso” file, which includes isotopic measurements that can be analyzed using mass spectrometry and/or NMR, along with the associated standard deviations (SDs).
+:Isotopic measurements: displays the contents of the file with :file:`.miso` extension, which includes isotopic measurements that can be analyzed using mass spectrometry and/or NMR, along with the associated standard deviations (SDs).
 :Inputs/Outputs: describes all input, intermediate and output metabolites.
-:Fluxes: shows the initial metabolic flux values extracted from the “.tvar” file.
+:Fluxes: shows the initial metabolic flux values extracted from the file with :file:`.tvar` extension.
-:Network: presents a table listing the biochemical reactions, their names, and the metabolic pathways they belong to (if specified in the ".netw" file).
+:Network: presents a table listing the biochemical reactions, their names, and the metabolic pathways they belong to (if specified in the :file:`.netw` file).

 After the model is successfully loaded, proceed to the next page to define the isotopic composition of the substrates.